-The mission of Rayburn Correctional Center is to provide for the custody, control, care, and treatment of each offender through compliance with applicable laws, regulations, and procedures.
-Emphasis is placed on the implementation of programs that provide a public service and those designed to reintegrate the inmate into society while ensuring the safety of the public.
+The mission of Rayburn Correctional Center is to provide for the custody, control, care, and treatment of each imprisoned person through compliance with applicable laws, regulations, and procedures.
+Emphasis is placed on the implementation of programs that provide a public service and those designed to reintegrate the imprisoned person back into society while ensuring the safety of the public.

 Our goals are to provide effective programs while maintaining a secure facility; to maintain credibility with the public; to obtain the maximum benefit from our resources; to promote ongoing staff development; and to encourage better communication within the institution, and with other agencies and the community.

 To meet our goals, the following objectives will be met:

 From Baton Rouge, go east on Interstate 12 to the second Covington exit.
 This will lead to Hwy.
 190. Go north on 190 approximately three miles.
 Merge to the right onto Hwy.
 21. Go approximately 20 miles through Bush, Louisiana.
 Hwy.
 21 will dead end.
 Turn left (north) through Sun, Bogalusa, and Varnado.
 The facility’s entrance, marked with a large sign, will be approximately 1.5 miles on the right past Varnado.

 From New Orleans, cross the Causeway and this road will become Hwy.
 190. Travel 190 through Mandeville and Covington.
 From there, you can follow the directions above.
 Another option is to cross the twin spans on Interstate 10 from New Orleans east.
 Pass the I-12 interchange going north and take the Pearl River Exit.
 Take a left through Pearl River, crossing Hwy.
 11. You will be on Hwy.
 21. Stay on 21 to Bush and take a right.
 Follow directions above from Bush.